'I am ready to be a goalkeeper' - Fiorentina's Kouame | Goal.com

 Christian Kouame has joked that he is ready to play as a goalkeeper for Fiorentina if need be in a bid to get back in action.

-The 22-year old Ivorian who is loan from Genoa, has been out with an anterior cruciate ligament injury since November while with his parent club.
+The 22-year-old Ivorian, who is on loan from Genoa, has been out with an anterior cruciate ligament injury since November while with his parent club.

 The result of that injury meant he is yet to feature for the Viola since January when his loan deal was sealed.